 Planning a trip to the Country Music Capital of the World?
 Nashville may be the perfect destination for your bachelorette party or music festival.
 However, Music City is also a great spot for recreation and outdoor adventure.
 In fact, Nashville and the surrounding areas have thousands of miles of the best hiking trails in the country.
-Here are 27 of the best hikes near Nashville and where to stay.
+Here are 27 of the best waterfalls + hikes near Nashville and where to stay.

 Heading to Gatlinburg, Tennessee after your Nashville trip?
 Don’t miss out on these epic Gatlinburg waterfall hikes.
+Or, check out the rest of the state’s most beautiful waterfalls in Tennessee to visit.

 Best Neighborhoods to Stay in Nashville for Access to Outdoor Adventure